newrelic-experimental/nri-bosh-release-jammy/README.md

 bosh add-blob newrelic-infra_systemd_<NEW_VERSION>_amd64.deb newrelic-infra_<NEW_VERSION>_amd64.deb
 ```

-- edit the following files and update the infrastructure agent version to the new version you downloaded
+- CRITICAL: Edit the following files and update the infrastructure agent version to the new version you downloaded
 ```
 	jobs/install-nri/templates/nri.sh
 	packages/nr-infra/packaging